kevinmel2000/drafterbit/README.md

 Install
 -------
-Drafterbit is like any other CMS, you can install it by [download](http://drafterbit.org/dl.php?f=drafterbit-latest.zip) and extract to document root, open browser then just follow the instruction.
-But, if you are a developer you may want to install it manually thru the following steps:
+Drafterbit installation package will be available for download soon.
+For now you can just do the following step to get it running:

 1. Make sure that you have [composer](https://getcomposer.org/) and [bower](https://bower.io/) installed in your computer.
 2. Open Terminal then go to web doc root. e.g: